decooliveira/calculator-backend/README.md

 # CALCULATOR API Documentation

-## Application name: CALCULATOR API
+## CALCULATOR API

 **Description:** The CALCULATOR API is a simple back-end for a calculator application that performs basic mathematical operations such as addition, subtraction, multiplication, division, and square root.
 It also includes a feature to generate random strings with a length of 14 characters.
 The API is built using Node.js version 16.16 with the Express framework, TypeScript, and utilizes Postgres as the relational database management system (RDBMS).

 ## Usage

 The CALCULATOR API is a RESTful API with version 1.
 You can test all the available operations using the Swagger documentation.
-To access the documentation, please visit `{mydomain}/v1/api-docs`.
+To access the documentation, please visit [this page](http://ec2-3-93-170-61.compute-1.amazonaws.com:8080/v1/api-docs).
 Most of the features require authentication.
 You can either create a new user account using the "Create User" section in Swagger or use the following credentials:

-- **Username:** admin@demo.com
+- **Username:** admin@admin.com
 - **Password:** admin

 Make sure to provide a valid email address as the username and a password with a minimum of four characters.